 If you’re looking to get the most out of your landscaping, excavation, or construction project, it pays to plan ahead.
 One of the major parts of any project between a customer and a contractor is working out exactly what your project will be.
 This is known as a scope of work.
 By spending a little time working on this as a client, you’ll make the initial contact and consultation parts of working with a contractor much easier and make sure your contractor is the right fit for your project.
-While you can’t complete the entire scope of work along, there are a few things to plan out in advance.
+While you can’t complete the entire scope of work alone, there are a few things to plan out in advance.

 Scope of Work: Client Planning